 Walk halfway across this bridge and you are in Myanmar.
 Myanmar immigration is at the far end on the right.
 Pay the smiley man in a white uniform 500 baht or $10 ($10 works out cheapest at the moment) and be on your way.
 If paying in dollars notes should be blemish free and issued after 2006.
 The Burmese are VERY fussy about this.
 If you want to stay in Burma for a few hours the Burmese authorities will keep hold of your passport and issue an ID card.
 With the issue of more documents it is possible to stay for up to 14 days – though visitors can only venture as far as Kengtung, around 50-60 miles away.
 Make sure to bring 3 passport sized photos should you intend on staying in Myanmar.

 Five minutes after leaving Thailand and we are here, filling out that annoying slip of paper ready to be stapled in our passport for the next two months.
 We were renewing our Tourist Visas (which have to be obtained at an Embassy or Consulate elsewhere – we got ours in Savannakhet, Laos – it’s not possible to get one here).

 After going through Thai Immigration (again, no photos) we are back in Mae Sai and can remain in Thailand for another two months (three, if we extend our visa at Chiang Mai Immigration).
 Visa free entry will give an extra 30 days.

 Right, where’s that van?
 Only four hours (with a 15 minute break) until we get back home to Chiang Mai.

-Having been there before we didn’t mind only spending around 15 minutes in Myanmar on our three visa runs, but if you haven’t been to Burma it will be a great shame if this is your only experience of the country.
+Having been there before we didn’t mind only spending around 15 minutes in Myanmar on our (at the time of writing) three visa runs, but if you haven’t been to Burma it will be a great shame if this is your only experience of the country.
 For more information on visiting Myanmar please see Myanmar: Why on Earth Would We Want to go There?